Selecting the right treatment for severe asthma patients by replacing the trial and error approach

 At Owlstone we have developed a chemical sensor on a silicon chip 100x cheaper and 1000x smaller than existing technologies: the FAIMS chip.
 We use this technology to detect volatile biomarkers of asthma.

-U-BIOPRED is a European consortium which has been running for the last 4 years.
-At the September 2015 ERS Conference they reported how Owlstone technology could be used to stratify asthmatic patients into sub-groups, according to which type of treatment they are most likely to benefit from.
+U-BIOPRED is a European consortium (Unbiased Biomarkers for the Prediction of Respiratory Disease Outcomes) investigating severe asthma.
+At the 2015 European Respiratory Society Conference they reported how Owlstone Medical's technology could be used to stratify asthmatic patients into sub-groups, according to which type of treatment they are most likely to benefit from.

-The STRATA Test will be conducted in a hospital, the samples sent to a central laboratory and results returned electronically.
+In future, the STRATA breath test will be conducted in a hospital, the samples sent to a central laboratory and results returned electronically.